 Greater Houston's Finest Address

-With its proximity to Houston, Fort Bend County is home to national and international companies such as Minute Maid, Texas Instruments, Fluor Corporation, and Schlumberger, as well as small to medium-sized companies focused on the manufacturing, distribution, and service arenas.
+With its proximity to Houston, Fort Bend County is home to national and international companies such as SABIC Technology Center, Minute Maid, Texas Instruments, Fluor Corporation, and Schlumberger, as well as small to medium-sized companies focused on the manufacturing, distribution, and service arenas.
+The workforce, business climate, and quality of life make Fort Bend the perfect place for foreign investment.

 - Proximity to Houston